IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 ## Building my own agent

 I was going to attempt to build an agent, as Thorsten did.
 But, unlike the article, which uses Claude's API ($$), I was going to build it for as cheap as possible, like any good middle-class Indian would.
 So, Claude was out.
 What could I use instead?
 My first "searches" (using LLMs of course) led to "Hugging Face".
 [Hugging Face](https://huggingface.co/) is apparently a repository (GitHub) for models.
 The LLM suggested using Hugging Face APIs as an alternate.
-After tinkering with auth tokens and trying to integrate with model APIs a bit, I was unable to make progress (possibly buggy code).
+After tinkering with auth tokens and trying to integrate with model APIs, I was unable to make progress (possibly buggy code).
 I was also not sure if I'd be able to do this for free if I did make progress, so I dropped this idea altogether.

 One reason for moving on was that in the past, I'd used [Ollama](https://www.ollama.com/) to run some models locally, and I wondered if this would work for me now.
 So, I prompted the LLM with the idea, asking it to modify the code to call Ollama.
 I'd also need to use Ollama to download the model I wanted to use.
 Here's a good place to state what I was working with.